 We are women of a variety of ages and backgrounds who work together to provide for the physical and spiritual needs of CTSFW’s students in a number of ways.
-Over 20 congregations in the Fort Wayne area are represented in the Guild.
+Women from over 20 congregations in the Fort Wayne area and many women and organizations from around the country are represented in the Guild.
 By combining our efforts we can make a greater impact on these future servants of Jesus Christ who will teach the faithful, reach the lost and care for all.

 President Phyllis Thieme

 Phone: (260) 485-0209